Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

-Note that $\past(\tlf\land\past\tlf)$ effectively asks whether there are at least two positions before $n$ that satisfy $\tlf$.
-Thus, if there is exactly one position $m < n$ satisfying $\tlf$, then $\past\tlf$ holds, but $\past(\tlf\land\past\tlf)$ does not.
-In this case, however, the first attention sublayer (producing $d_2'$) correctly simulates $\past\tlf$, since the attention only needs to cover one position.
-Thus, we take the logical disjunction of $d_2'$ and $d_3'$, implemented via the feedforward sublayer.
-The resulting dimension $d_3$ correctly simulates the formula $\past\tlf$.
+The formula $\past(\tlf\land\past\tlf)$ effectively asks whether there are at least two positions before $n$ that satisfy $\tlf$.
+Thus, if there is exactly one position $m < n$ satisfying $\tlf$, then $\past(\tlf\land\past\tlf)$ differs from the target formula $\past\tlf$.
+In this case, however, the first attention sublayer (producing $\coord{\past}$) correctly simulates $\past\tlf$, since the attention only needs to cover one position.
+We therefore take the logical disjunction of $\coord{\past}$ and $\coord{\past\past}$, implemented via the subsequent feedforward sublayer.
+The resulting coordinate $\coord{\lor}$ correctly simulates the formula $\past\tlf$.
+This completes the proof sketch.

 \begin{testexample} Assume the attention span is limited to 1 position.
 The following example illustrates the simulation process, with defective simulations highlighted in red.

 \end{testexample}